biotaphy/biotaphy.github.io/index.md

-In addition, BiotaPhy’s scalable architecture allows it to handle very large analyses, such as thousands of species at high resolution for large geographic extents, by allowing installation on high-performance resources, like virtual clusters with multiple powerful compute nodes on San Diego SuperComputer’s XSEDE resource, Comet.
+In addition, BiotaPhy’s scalable architecture allows it to handle very large analyses, such as thousands of species at high resolution for large geographic extents, by allowing installation on high-performance resources, like virtual clusters with multiple powerful compute nodes on San Diego Supercomputer Center's XSEDE resource, Comet.

 **Scalable Performance Design**.
 BiotaPhy’s compute architecture can routinely